Fake news in the United States: Analysis

 Professor Philip N. Howard of the Oxford Internet Institute at the University of Oxford studied web traffic in the United States prior to the election.
 He found that about one half of all news on Twitter directed at Michigan was junk or fake, and the other half came from actual professional news sources.
 According to BuzzFeed, during the last three months of the presidential campaign, of the top twenty fake election-related articles on Facebook, seventeen were anti-Clinton or pro-Trump.
 Facebook users interacted with them more often than with stories from genuine news outlets.

 In 2019 Christine Michel Carter, a writer who has reported on Generation Alpha for Forbes stated that one-third of the generation can decipher false or misleading information in the media.

 A CNN investigation examined exactly how fake news can start to trend.
 There are "bots" used by fake news publishers that make their articles appear more popular than they are.
 This makes it more likely for people to discover them.
 "Bots are fake social media accounts that are programmed to automatically 'like' or retweet a particular message."

 Hunt Allcott and Matthew Gentzkow estimated that the average US adult read and remembered between one and several fake news articles during the 2016 US presidential election period.
 Equating the impact of one such article to a television campaign ad, they suggested that the fake news articles they had studied would have only changed vote shares by hundredths of a percentage point, much smaller than Trump's margin in pivotal states.

 A situation study by The New York Times in 2017 showed how a tweet by a person with no more than 40 followers went viral and was shared 16,000 times on Twitter.
 The tweet concluded that protesters were paid to be bussed to Trump demonstrations and protest.
 A Twitter user then posted a photograph of two buses outside a building, claiming that those were the anti-Trump protesters.
 The tweet immediately went viral on both Twitter and Facebook.
 Fake news can easily spread due to the speed and accessibility of modern communications technology.

-In January of 2024, the World Economic Forum highlighted disinformation as a top global threat over the next few years, citing concerns around AI and the disruption of elections, including in the United States.
+In January 2024, the World Economic Forum highlighted disinformation as a top global threat over the next few years, citing concerns around AI and the disruption of elections, including in the United States.